publiccodenet/about/organization/roadmap.md

 This phase is over when: the organization has a legal entity

-## Phase 1: developing founding membership
+## Phase 1: Developing founding membership

 Staff of the Foundation for Public Code: